Asquera/elasticsearch-workshop-book/src/queries/introduction.md

 ## Mapping

 In order to provide full text search and other queries the data needs to be indexed.
-An index [mapping](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html) defines how documents should be indexed.
-A mapping is comparable to a database schema as it defines which fields are analyzed / indexed. **Only indexed fields are searchable.**
+An **index mapping** (see [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html)) defines how documents should be indexed.
+A mapping is comparable to a database schema as it defines which fields are analyzed & indexed.

+> Only indexed fields are searchable.

 ## Create Index

-The mapping needs to be given at index creation time.
-Changes to this mapping later requires that the documents are either indexed into a new index or by using [Reindex API](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-reindex.html) to index documents from one index to another.
+The mapping needs to be specified at index creation time.
+Changes to this mapping later requires that the documents are either indexed into a new index or by using the [Reindex API](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-reindex.html) to index documents from one index to another.

 To create a new index with a `mapping` the following command can be executed in your terminal.